 - Information Gaps: Whenever a piece of information is being passed through multiple sources, information gaps occur.
 It is observed that often few pieces of information are lost and only parts are retained at some levels.

-Now that we have very well understood the various barriers of communication and their types, now is the time to get a hold of practices that will help us in overcoming such barriers.
+Now that we have very well understood the various barriers to communication and their types, now is the time to get a hold of practices that will help us overcome such barriers.
 You can follow the below-mentioned pointers to reduce or eradicate barriers in communication-

 - Using clear and common language that the other person can understand

-- Before initiating communication, cross-checking whether it is the ideal time to communicate or not
+- Before initiating communication, cross-check whether it is the ideal time to communicate or not

-- Conveying things in a simpler form and in one-by-one manner
+- Conveying things in a simpler form and a one-by-one manner

-- Opting a barrier or distraction-free location for communication
+- Opting for a barrier or distraction-free location for communication

 - Cross-checking whether the receiver has understood the message in the right sense

-- Acknowledging any emotional feedback by the receiver
+- Acknowledging any emotional feedback from the receiver

 Given below is a case study on barriers to communication that will you better understand and explain the communication barriers: (Courtesy: Research Gate)